dvdbobr/Netflix/README.md

 # Netflix With React
-this website will be a netflix clone in react
+this website is a netflix clone in react